ECC-BFMC/Documentation/source/data/hardwaresetupofcar/steeringcalibration.rst

 To fine-tune the steering calibration of your RC car, we focus on two main parameters:

-1. zero_default parameter
+**1. zero_default parameter**
+   - In situations where the steering system exhibits significant deviations in a particular direction during testing, this parameter needs to be updated.
+For instance, if you test for values (15, -15) and obtain results (14, -16), adjustments are required.
-2. step_value parameter
+**2. step_value parameter**
+   - In situations where the steering system's response is either below or above the expected range during testing, this parameter should be adjusted.
+For instance, when testing for values (15, -15) and obtaining results such as (14, -14) or (16, -16), calibration is needed.

-3. Adjusting the zero_default parameter
+Adjusting the zero_default parameter
 ---------------------------------------